-Akron, Ohio, is currently undergoing a makeover that includes downtown revitalization through the Strong Towns initiative, a national non-profit media organization aimed at revitalizing cities across the country.
+Akron, Ohio, is currently undergoing a makeover that includes downtown revitalization examined through the lens of Strong Towns, a national non-profit media organization aimed at revitalizing cities across the country.

 Strong Towns Initiative Helps Sinking Cities Thrive